uffe/awesome-react-components/readme.md

+# Inspect

+*Inspect app to understand what's going on.

+Looking for libraries that help me understand what's going on in my application.

+Mostly to help debug and/or analyze performance.
+(And maybe other use cases I can't think of right now.)

+What react inspection libraries are there out there?*

+ - [react-inspector](https://github.com/xyc/react-inspector) - Power of Browser DevTools inspectors right inside your React app.
+ - [react-json-inspector](https://github.com/Lapple/react-json-inspector) - React JSON inspector component.
+ - [reactotron](https://github.com/reactotron/reactotron) - A CLI and OS X app for inspecting your React JS and React Native apps.
+ - [why-did-you-update](https://github.com/garbles/why-did-you-update) - Puts your console on blast when React is making unnecessary updates.
+ - [react-perf-tool](https://github.com/RamonGebben/react-perf-tool) - Debug performance of your React application.
+ - [react-render-visualizer](https://github.com/redsunsoft/react-render-visualizer) - Render visualizer for ReactJS.

+# Inspect Performance

+*Understand (slow) performance.

+I want to make my app snappier and I'm search for libraries that help me understand what's going on in my application from a performance perspective.

+Any libraries to help me increase the performance of my app?*

+ - [why-did-you-update](https://github.com/garbles/why-did-you-update) - Puts your console on blast when React is making unnecessary updates.
+ - [react-perf-tool](https://github.com/RamonGebben/react-perf-tool) - Debug performance of your React application.
+ - [react-render-visualizer](https://github.com/redsunsoft/react-render-visualizer) - Render visualizer for ReactJS.

-## Performance
+# Performance

-### UI
+*Libraries to make UI blazing fast.

+I want maxizimze the performance of my app.

+Any library implementing a performance boost is welcome.*

  - [react-fastclick](https://github.com/JakeSidSmith/react-fastclick) - Fast Touch Events for React.
  - [react-static-container](https://github.com/reactjs/react-static-container) - Renders static content efficiently by allowing React to short-circuit the reconciliation process.
  - [react-canvas](https://github.com/Flipboard/react-canvas) - High performance &lt;canvas&gt; rendering for React components.
  - [inferno](https://github.com/trueadm/inferno) - An extremely fast, React-like JavaScript library for building modern user interfaces.

-#### Inspect

- - [why-did-you-update](https://github.com/garbles/why-did-you-update) - Puts your console on blast when React is making unnecessary updates.
- - [react-perf-tool](https://github.com/RamonGebben/react-perf-tool) - Debug performance of your React application.
- - [react-render-visualizer](https://github.com/redsunsoft/react-render-visualizer) - Render visualizer for ReactJS.

 #### Lazy Load